orgmir/luisramos.dev/src/content/2020-09-11-releasing-OSS-sonatype-nexus/index.md

 ![Nexus Repository Manager](nexus_repository_manager.png)

 Select `Staging Repositories` on the side bar, and you should see a list with the repository for your library.
-Select the repo, and press `Close` on the top bar.
+Select the repository, and press `Close` on the top bar.
 This will perform some validation on Sonatype's side, and once the status updates and the repository is tagged as closed, select the repository again and press `Release`.

 If you use a plugin, the upload step will probably try to close and release the staging repository.
-Loggin in to Nexus Repository Manager should only be needed when you are releasing for the first time, or if you use a script like me.
+Logging in to Nexus Repository Manager should only be needed when you are releasing for the first time, or if you use a script like me.

 You can now update on your JIRA ticket that the repository has been released.
 This will let Sonatype know, and they will trigger a sync with maven central, so your library can show when searching in [search.maven.org](https://search.maven.org).
 This step should is also only needed the first time you are releasing.